vicramon/ember-tutorial/chapters/hello-world.md

 There's a whole page on [debugging Ember](http://emberjs.com/guides/understanding-ember/debugging/) in the guides.
 I suggest that you check it out if ever get stuck.

-The first thing I usually do if things are working is place a `debugger` in the code and open Chrome dev tools.
+The first thing I usually do if things aren't working is place a `debugger` in the code and open Chrome dev tools.
 If that doesn't help then the next thing I'll do is log my route transitions to get more insight:

 ```coffee
 # app/assets/javascripts/application.js.coffe